Review: Mildlife

 Lawrence just wants to drum his depression away in his hardcore band.
 The only problem?
 His girlfriend wants to leave their hometown, where he struggles with a complicated relationship with his parents, who both live with cerebral palsy.

-Cory Thibert’s Mildlife is a quietly powerful Canadian indie that turns a personal story into something widely relatable without overdoing it.
+Cory Thibert’s Mildlife is a strong Canadian indie that turns a personal story into something deeply relatable.

-At its centre is Lawrence, played by writer-director Cory Thibert, an introverted drummer navigating depression, creative stagnation, and the competing pressures of adulthood.
-On one side is a romantic relationship that may require him to leave his small Victoria hometown with his girlfriend Julie (Ivy Charles).
-On the other is a deeply co-dependent responsibility to his parents, both living with cerebral palsy, portrayed by Adam Grant Warren and Lianne Crowe.
-Lawrence is a character perpetually pulled between motion and stasis, independence and duty.
+The film follows Lawrence, played by writer-director Cory Thibert, an introverted drummer struggling with depression, creative frustration, and the pressures of adulthood.
+His girlfriend Julie (Ivy Charles) wants to leave their hometown of Victoria, while Lawrence feels tied to caring for his parents, both living with cerebral palsy, played by Adam Grant Warren and Lianne Crowe.
+Caught between his own future and his family responsibilities, Lawrence feels stuck between independence and duty.

-At a Q&A after the film’s screening at the Oakville Film Festival, moderator Cynthia Crofoot and Thibert discussed how the film avoids turning its characters into symbols.
-The parents aren’t defined by disability, the girlfriend isn’t a plot device, and Lawrence isn’t just a sad protagonist.
-Instead, it creates a lived-in world where care, frustration, humour, and love coexist.
+At a Q&A after the film’s screening at the Oakville Film Festival, moderator Cynthia Crofoot and Cory Thibert spoke about how the film treats its characters as real people, not symbols.
+The parents aren’t defined by their disability, Julie isn’t just there to move the plot, and Lawrence is more than a sad, struggling lead.
+Instead, the film shows a world where care, frustration, humour, and love all exist together.

 Cory Thibert’s feature film ‘Mildlife’ is empathetic, understated, and emotionally precise.
 It sits with its central tension rather than resolving it, letting the weight of imperfect choices linger.

-The film has gained festival recognition, including Best Canadian Feature at the Victoria Film Festival and an Honourable Mention at the Woodstock Film Festival, with screenings at the Oakville and Sundar Prize Film Festivals.
-It continues its festival run and looks for wider distribution.
+The film has earned festival recognition, including Best Canadian Feature at the Victoria Film Festival and an Honourable Mention at the Woodstock Film Festival, with screenings at the Oakville Film Festival and Sundar Prize Film Festival.
+It continues its festival run as it seeks wider distribution.

 More info & links: